Partnership & Ownership Disputes

 In many cases, a dispute will arise over the conduct of one or more partners or owners.
 If you suspect or discover evidence that a partner or owner has done something unlawful or in violation of their legal responsibilities, you should contact an attorney as soon as possible.

-Protect Your Business with a Partnership Agreement
+Creating a Solid Partnership Agreement

 One of the best ways to prevent partnership disputes is to have a well-drafted partnership agreement in place.
 A partnership agreement is a legally binding document that outlines the rights, responsibilities, and expectations of each partner in the business.
 It can help clarify issues such as profit distribution, decision-making authority, and dispute resolution processes.